mjavadshamsi/starter-hugo-academic/content/home/research.md

 ## Working Papers

 * Immigration Backlash: The Political Consequences of Open Borders. (draft available upon request)
-* Sanctioned Performance: An Evaluation of the Effectiveness of Sanctions on Iranian Firms (draft available upon request)
+* Sanctions Performance: An Evaluation of the Effectiveness of Sanctions on Iranian Firms (draft available upon request)

 ## Work in Progress